Stake2/Python/README.md

 And opening each one of the websites using the ``/generate`` route of the [PHP Index file](https://github.com/Stake2/PHP/blob/main/Index.php), in each supported language (currently ``General``, ``English``, and ``Portuguese``).<br>
 Then it opens a "Github" shortcut that opens the [ConEmu](https://conemu.github.io/) console program in the [Websites](https://github.com/Stake2/Websites) folder, for the user to execute ``git`` operations to push the website changes and generated HTML files to the [Websites Repository](https://github.com/Stake2/Websites).

+The ["Watch_History.py"](https://github.com/Stake2/Python/tree/main/Modules/Watch_History) Python module generates the JSON database files which are read by the ["Watched.php"](https://github.com/Stake2/PHP/blob/main/Websites/Watch%20History/Generators/Watched.php) HTML tab generator written in PHP.<br>
+In order to generate the ["Watched things"](https://thestake2.netlify.app/Watch%20History/?tab=watched_things) and ["Past registries"](https://thestake2.netlify.app/Watch%20History/?tab=past_registries) tabs on the [Watch History](https://thestake2.netlify.app/Watch%20History/) website.<br>
+And also generate the "Watched things" tabs on all year websites.

+The ["GamePlayer.py"](https://github.com/Stake2/Python/tree/main/Modules/GamePlayer) Python module generates the JSON database files which are read by the ["Played.php"](https://github.com/Stake2/PHP/blob/main/Websites/Play%20History/Generators/Played.php) HTML tab generator written in PHP.<br>
+In order to generate the ["Game sessions played"](https://thestake2.netlify.app/Play%20History/?tab=game_sessions_played) and ["Past registries"](https://thestake2.netlify.app/Play%20History/?tab=past_registries) tabs on the [Play History](https://thestake2.netlify.app/Play%20History/) website.<br>
+And also generate the "Game sessions played" tabs on all year websites.

 The ["Tasks.py"](https://github.com/Stake2/Python/tree/main/Modules/Tasks) Python module generates the JSON database files which are read by the ["Tasks.php"](https://github.com/Stake2/PHP/blob/main/Websites/Tasks/Generators/Tasks.php) HTML tab generator written in PHP.<br>
-In order to generate the "Tasks" tab on the [Tasks](https://thestake2.netlify.app/Tasks/) website.<br>
+In order to generate the "Completed tasks" tab on the [Tasks](https://thestake2.netlify.app/Tasks/?tab=completed_tasks) website.<br>
 And also generate the "Completed tasks" tabs on all year websites.

-The ["Watch_History.py"](https://github.com/Stake2/Python/tree/main/Modules/Watch_History) Python module generates the JSON database files which are read by the ["Watched.php"](https://github.com/Stake2/PHP/blob/main/Websites/Watch%20History/Generators/Watched.php) HTML tab generator written in PHP.<br>
-In order to generate the ["Watched things"](https://thestake2.netlify.app/Watch%20History/?tab=1) and ["Past registries"](https://thestake2.netlify.app/Watch%20History/?tab=3) tabs on the [Watch History](https://thestake2.netlify.app/Watch%20History/) website.<br>
-And also generate the "Watched things" tabs on all year websites.

 The ["Years.py"](https://github.com/Stake2/Python/tree/main/Modules/Years) Python module generates the year summary files read by the ["Summary.php"](https://github.com/Stake2/PHP/blob/main/Websites/Years/Generators/Summary.php) HTML tab generator written in PHP.<br>
-In order to generate "Summary" tabs on all year websites website.
+In order to generate the "Summary" tabs on all year websites website.

 [PHP: Connection of PHP files to Python modules](https://github.com/Stake2/PHP#connection-of-php-files-to-python-modules)